 - Cows Milk – confirmed what I already knew

-- Crab – new to me (and I eat crab so infrequently I’ll probably eat it anyways)
+- Crab – new to me (I eat crab pretty infrequently and have never noticed any ill-effect, so I’ll eat it anyways)

 - Mushroom – suspected, but new to me

 As you can see the test not only confirmed what I already knew, but it also gave me new information.
-For instance I have a favorite mushroom supplement that I take on and off, but then eventually stopped taking it because I felt “off” when I took it.
-Now I have the understanding as to why that might have happened.
+For instance I have a favorite mushroom supplement that I take on and off for immune system support, but then eventually stopped taking it because I felt “off” when I took it.
+Now I have the understanding as to why that might be.

 Anytime you can learn more about your own body through observation and data – it’s a win-win situation.